 Turkey has plans to build a massive dam on the Tigris river that would displace an estimated 55,000 people, submerge a 10,000-year old city, and could reduce water flow to neighboring Iraq and Syria by approximately 50%.
 Water disputes have troubled relations between the riparian countries for years.
 Existing Turkish dams on the Euphrates have [...]

 I am in the process of putting together a book born of several years of travel, in Asia, Africa, Europe and the Middle East.
 It’s a collection of images, words, memories, and rewritten glories; moments lived under the cover of night, when the world goes to sleep, and another one awakens.
 The texts are a […]

-Anne Holmes is a freelance photojournalist, writer and producer of multimedia reportage currently based in Phnom Pehn, Cambodia.
+Anne Holmes is a freelance journalist currently based in Phnom Pehn, Cambodia.
 She lectures at Canon Imaging Academy in Phnom Penh, leads private media training workshops, provides media consulting services and lends her expertise at public speaking events.
-A classically trained artist, she received a BFA from the School of the Art Institute of Chicago in 2003.
-Since 2007, she has covered conflict, [...]
+A classically trained artist, she received a BFA from the School of the Art Institute of Chicago [...]

 .
 Zoe Keating has kindly allowed me to screen the Kenyan Crisis Multimedia Dispatch, which I made using her amazing music.
 It will be shown at the following locations: March 5 to March 14 2010 : Geneva Film Festival and International Forum on Human Rights.
 March 15 2010 : Montreal Human Rights Film Festival.
 May […]